PrimePenguin/QuickbutikSharp/README.md

-# Quickbutik: A .NET library for Starweb.
+# Quickbutik: A .NET library for Quickbutik.

 Quickbutik is a .NET library that enables you to authenticate and make API calls to Quickbutik.
 It's great for building custom Quickbutik Apps using C# and .NET.
 You can quickly and easily get up and running with Quickbutik